puppetlabs/puppetlabs-apache/README.md

 ##### `logroot_mode`

 Overrides the mode the logroot directory is set to.
-Default: undef.
+Default: `undef`.
 Do *not* grant write access to the directory the logs are stored in without being aware of the consequences; for more information, see [Apache's log security documentation](https://httpd.apache.org/docs/2.4/logs.html#security).

 ##### `logroot_owner`

 Sets individual user access to the logroot directory.
-Defaults to 'undef'.
+Defaults to '`undef`'.

 ##### `logroot_group`

 Sets group access to the [`logroot`][] directory.
-Defaults to 'undef'.
+Defaults to '`undef`'.

 ##### `log_level`